skwick-gif/NewsFetcher/docs/STRATEGY_REFACTOR_PLAN.md

 - [ ] Establish a maintainable backend structure (strategies/filters/indicators) that supports future expansion and testing.
 - [ ] Ensure metrics (e.g., win rate, total return, drawdown) remain accurate when new logic toggles are active.
 - [ ] Prepare three baseline strategy templates now so we can rename/tune them later without blocking UI work.
+- [ ] Introduce a composable condition tree so entry/exit logic can express AND/OR groups, indicator comparisons, and cross-indicator relationships (e.g., Stochastic + EMA convergence).

 ---